Heart and Vascular Institute Patient Stories

 » Read Julia's story.

-The virus that attacked Amanda Goehring's heart landed the then 23-year-old hairdresser in the hospital, weak and close to death.
+The virus that attacked 23-year-old Amanda Goehring's heart landed her in the hospital, weak and close to death.

-Amanda's heart pump was eventually removed, and she has since married and become a mother.
+Doctors eventually removed Amanda's heart pump, and she has since married and become a mother.

 » Read Amanda's story.

 Norman Melser is an avid runner.
-In April 2013, he felt severe pain in his right leg, before it eventually became numb and weak.
-Doctors at an outside hospital diagnosed him with limb-threatening ischemia and immediately transferred him to UPMC Presbyterian.
+When he felt severe pain in his right leg, he went to the hospital.
+Doctors diagnosed him with limb-threatening ischemia and transferred him to the Heart and Vascular Institute at UPMC Presbyterian.

-A CT scan revealed an artery “ballooning” behind the knee, full of clot that had migrated to his lower leg — allowing no blood flow to the foot.
+A CT scan revealed a clot had migrated to his lower leg blocking blood flow to the foot.
 UPMC vascular surgeons used minimally invasive catheter directed thrombolysis to break up the clot.

-Norman left the hospital five days after the procedure and started running just one month later.
+Norman left the hospital after five days and started running just one month later.

 » Read Norman's story.

-In January 2014, Dennis Polega began to experience shortness of breath, nausea, and fatigue.
-Believing he was having a mild heart attack, he went to the hospital where doctors diagnosed him with chronic coronary total occlusion (CTO).
+Dennis Polega thought he was having a mild heart attack when he became short-of-breath and fatigued.
+He went to the hospital where doctors diagnosed him with chronic coronary total occlusion (CTO).

 » Read Dennis's story.

-A smoker of 20 years, Lynn Rutter decided to see a cardiologist at the Heart and Vascular Institute to identify her risk for heart disease — the number-one killer of women in the United States.
+A smoker of 20 years, Lynn Rutter decided to have a cardiologist screen for her risk of heart disease — the number-one killer of women in the United States.

-After screening Lynn, Katie Berlacher, MD, created a personal plan to reverse her risk.
+Katie Berlacher, MD, of the Heart and Vascular Institute, created a personal plan to reverse Lynn’s risk.

 Lynn made many lifestyle changes and even quit smoking.
-Proud of this huge accomplishment, Dr. Berlacher threw Lynn a party to celebrate.
+Dr. Berlacher threw a party to celebrate this huge accomplishment.

 » Read Lynn's story.